mui/base-ui/docs/data/base/components/preview-card/preview-card.md

 ## Delay

-To change how long the Hover Card waits until it opens or closes, use the `delay` and `closeDelay` props, which represent how long the Hover Card waits after the cursor rests on the trigger to open, or moves away from the trigger to close, in milliseconds:
+To change how long the Preview Card waits until it opens or closes, use the `delay` and `closeDelay` props, which represent how long the Preview Card waits after the cursor rests on the trigger to open, or moves away from the trigger to close, in milliseconds:

 ```jsx
 <PreviewCard.Root delay={200} closeDelay={200}>